jacquelinelala/GFN/README.md

 ### Train on LR-GOPRO dataset
 You should accomplish the first two steps in **Test on LR-GOPRO Validation** before the following steps.
 #### Train from scratch
-1. Generate the train hdf5 files of LR-GOPRO dataset: Run matlab function ``gopro_hdf5_generator.m`` which is in the directory of GFN/h5_generator.
+1. Generate the train hdf5 files of LR-GOPRO dataset: Run the matlab function ``gopro_hdf5_generator.m`` which is in the directory of GFN/h5_generator.
 The generated hdf5 files are stored in the your_downloads_directory/GOPRO_Large/GOPRO_train256_4x_HDF5.
 ```bash
 >> folder = 'your_downloads_directory/GOPRO_Large';
 >> gopro_hdf5_generator(folder)